mysociety/alaveteli/docs/installing/macos.md

     createuser -s -P foi

-_Note:_ Leaving the password blank will cause great confusion if you're new to PostgreSQL.
+_Note:_ After running this command you will be prompted to set a password for the user.
+Don't leave it blank if you are new to PostgreSQL, or it could be difficult to set later for you.

 We'll create a template for our Alaveteli databases: